Digital learning can be so easy to use and learn through an educational platform called Seesaw. Let me share some simple ideas for Seesaw success.

-The Seesaw Plus is a paid version which includes some pretty amazing features like multiple page activities, save drafts and send back work for revisions, as well as some assessment features for the teacher.
+The Seesaw Plus is a paid version that includes some pretty amazing features like multiple-page activities, saving drafts and sending back work for revisions, as well as some assessment features for the teacher.
 Teachers can also hold 500 activities

 A Seesaw school has cool features for schools to use and help manage Seesaw at a school level.
 This version also has unlimited activities.